Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Results

 \subsubsection{\texorpdfstring{A$_{1u}$}{A1u}}

 We start with the A$_{1u}$ state.
-The A$_{1u}$ state is fully gapped and it respects the full symmetry of the $O_{h}$ point group.
+The A$_{1u}$ state is fully gapped and it respects the full symmetry of the $O_{h}$ point group, as indicated in Fig.\ref{AE}(a).
 The topological property of such SCs is featured by the 3D winding number\cite{classification1, classification2, PhysRevB.81.134508}.
 On the L$_1$ Fermi surface, this state can be described by a vector ${\bf d}({\bf k}) = ( \alpha k_x, \alpha k_y, \beta k_z )$ ($\alpha, \beta$ are coefficients determined by the parameters in the mean-field calculations).
-Obviously, the superconductivity on the L$_1$ Fermi surface is topologically equal to the famous $^{3}$He-B phase\cite{volovik2003universe} which is featured by a 3D winding number $w_1 = sgn(\alpha\beta)$ with $sgn$ the sign function, and this leads to a Majorana cone on the surface as shown in Fig.\ref{fig:gap_edge}(a2).
-Since the A$_{1u}$ pairing is $C_4$ even, we can conclude that the winding numbers contributed by the superconductivity on the four Fermi surfaces are all the same, and the whole system is characterized by a winding number $w = 4 w_1$.
-Accordingly, there will be totally four Majorana cones on the surfaces.
-Specifically, on the $(001)$ surface two Majorana cones are expected to be centered at $\bar{\mathrm{X}}$, the projection of $\mathrm{L}_n$ on the surface BZ, as sketched in Fig.\ref{fig:gap_edge}(a3).
+Obviously, the superconductivity on the L$_1$ Fermi surface is topologically equal to the famous $^{3}$He-B phase\cite{volovik2003universe} which is featured by a 3D winding number $w_1 = sgn(\alpha^2\beta)$ with $sgn$ the sign function, and this leads to a Majorana cone on the surface as shown in Fig.\ref{edge_one_FS}(b) (only the L$_1$ Fermi surface in consideration).
+Since the A$_{1u}$ pairing order is $C_4$ even, we can conclude that the winding numbers contributed by the superconductivity on the four Fermi surfaces are all the same, and the whole system is characterized by a winding number $w = 4 w_1$.
+Therefore, in total four Majorana cones are expected on the surfaces.
+Specifically, on the $(001)$ surface, we sketch the Majorana cones in Fig.\ref{AE}(b).